shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Views.md

 In this task, you will perform the following changes to the form:

-- add the Milestone Description to the view
+- Add the Milestone Description to the view
-- add the Milestone Status to the view
+- Add the Milestone Status to the view
-- remove the Status Reason column
+- Remove the Status Reason column

 1. Select the **Milestones SubGrid** view, select the **Commands** menu (...), and select **Edit** > **Edit in new tab**.